 To make a frittata using the stovetop method, see my Step by Step for Frittatas.
 All you have to do is beat some eggs with milk or cream, add everything from shredded cheese to cooked bacon to leftover pasta to rice pilaf, then cook.
 Watch the frittata when it cooks on the stovetop and under the broiler.
+Or make a baked frittata, following the instructions in Baked Cabbage Frittata.
 Use your imagination and enjoy: frittatas are good day or night!

 This is my classic standby whenever I have leftover cooked pasta in the house.